Nathanjms/vue3-tailwind-modal/README.md

 2. `npm run dev:run-pack`

 This will run a dev server with the packaged version of `vue3-tailwind-modal3`, instead of the normal one.

-## Future Plans

-- ~Add custom styling options the the cursor.~
-    - Can be done with the style area already (example has been added to README)
-- Add a variable to allow a certain number of repeats, instead of just a boolean.
-- Handle whether to leave the final word on the screen once repeating has stopped.
-- ...any other suggestions will be considered, please leave an issue if you have any feature requests!
 # vue3-tailwind-modal